-Before proceeding with a detailed analysis of the seven spirits themselves, we must lay aside any impulse to identify them with other groups of seven in the Revelation.
-First, we must distinguish them from the seven lampstands of Rev 1.12.
-Though the seven spirits seem to bear a similarity to the lampstands ( $\lambda \nu \chi \nu i \alpha$ ), since John saw the seven spirits as "lamps of fire" ( $\lambda \alpha \mu \pi \dot{\alpha} \varsigma$ , Rev 4.5), Jesus explicitly identified the seven lampstands of Rev 1.12 as the seven churches (Rev 1.20; presumably "the seven churches that are in Asia," Rev 1.4).
-While the seven lampstands, i.e., the seven churches, reside in Asia, the seven lamps, i.e., the seven spirits, burn before God's heavenly throne (Rev 1.4; 4.5).
-Furthermore, the seven churches which are recipients of the epistolary revelation are clearly not the seven spirits from whom John wishes the churches grace and peace (Rev 1.4).
-Thus, we must make a definite distinction between the seven lampstands (= churches) of Rev 1.12,20, and the seven spirits of God of Rev 1.4 and 4.5.
+First, we must distinguish them from the seven lampstands of Revelation 1.12.
+Though the seven spirits seem to bear a similarity to the lampstands (λυχνία), since John saw the seven spirits as "lamps of fire" ($\lambda \alpha \mu \pi \alpha \zeta$, Re 4.5), Jesus explicitly identified the seven lampstands of Revelation 1.12 as the seven churches (Re 1.20).
+While the seven lampstands, i.e., the seven churches, reside in Asia (Re 1.4), the seven lamps, i.e., the seven spirits, burn before God's heavenly throne (Re 1.4; 4.5).
+Furthermore, the seven churches which are recipients of the epistolary revelation are clearly not the seven spirits from whom John wishes the churches grace and peace (Re 1.4).
+Thus, we must make a definite distinction between the seven lampstands (= churches) of Revelation 1.12 and [[20>>Re 1.20]], and the seven spirits of God of Revelation 1.4 and [[4.5>>Re 4.5]].

-Second, we must distinguish the seven spirits of God from the seven angels that appear in Rev 8.2.
-Two details have tempted some commentators to identify these seven angels with the seven spirits of God: (1) as the seven spirits appear as lamps "burning before the throne" (Rev 4.5), so John identifies the seven angels as the ones standing before God" (Rev 8.2); (2) the article, i.e., the word the, before the phrase seven angels in Rev 8.2 could be anaphoric, referring to a group antecedently mentioned in the Revelation narrative.
-As to the first detail, we observe that in the Revelation many entities appear before God and before His throne (Rev 7.9,11-15; 11.16; 14.3; 20.12); this spatial position alone does not equate one entity or group with another.
+Second, we must distinguish the seven spirits of God from the seven angels that appear in Revelation 8.2.
+Two details have tempted some commentators to identify these seven angels with the seven spirits of God: (A) as the seven spirits appear as lamps "burning before the throne" (Re 4.5), so John identifies the seven angels as the ones standing before God" (Re 8.2); (B) the definite article, i.e., the word the, appears before the phrase seven angels in Revelation 8.2 and could be anaphoric, referring to a group antecedently mentioned in the Revelation narrative.
+Regarding item A, we observe that in the Revelation many entities appear before God and before His throne (Re 7.9,11-15; 11.16; 14.3; 20.12); this spatial position alone does not make one entity or group identical with another.

-As to the second matter, all commentators recognize the significance of the definite article in Rev 8.2, but the vast majority interpret it as having a "well known," rather than an anaphoric "previously introduced," usage in this instance.
-Ladd, as most others, leans toward identifying these seven angels as the seven archangels of Jewish tradition (1En 20.1-8), and mentions Gabriel as one who stands in God's presence (Luk 1.19).
-65 Beale concurs with Ladd, and cites Tob 12.15 along with references in 1En, and Tes Lev 3.5, but adds confusion by mentioning the temptation "to identify [the seven angels of Rev 8.2] with the seven guardian angels of the seven churches in chs.
-2-3 ...."
-Aune also leans toward the "well known" use of the article in Rev 8.2, which would identify these angels as the archangels of Jewish tradition, but also explains that if understood anaphorically, the article would point to either the angels of the seven churches (Rev 1.20) or to the seven spirits of God (Rev 1.4, etc.).
+Item B is a little more complex.
+All commentators recognize the significance of the definite article in Revelation 8.2, but the vast majority interpret it as having a "well known," rather than an anaphoric (i.e., previously introduced) usage in this instance.
+Ladd, as most others, leaned toward identifying these seven angels as the seven archangels of Jewish tradition (1En 20.1-7), and mentioned Gabriel as one who stands in God's presence (Lk 1.19).71 Beale concurs with Ladd, and cites Tobit 12.15 along with references in 1 Enoch, and the Testament of Levi 3.5, but injects some confusion into the discussion by mentioning the temptation "to identify [the seven angels of Revelation 8.2] with the seven guardian angels of the seven churches in chs.
+2-3"72 Aune also leans toward the "well known" use of the article in Revelation 8.2, which would identify these angels as the archangels of Jewish tradition, but also explains that if understood anaphorically, the article would point to either the angels of the seven churches (Re 1.20)

-Ladd, p.
+71 Ladd, p.
 124.